kleene-project/docs/run/network/ipnet.md

 }
 ```

-Under the `container_endpoints` section we see an endpoint for the `testnet`
+In the `container_endpoints` section there is an endpoint for the `testnet`
-network using ip `10.2.3.2`.
+network having ip `10.2.3.2`.
 As expected there is no `epair` allocated since
-this is used for VNET-contaienrs.
+this is used for VNET-containers.

-If we inspect the network with `klee network inspect testnet`, we get:
+Inspecting the network with `klee network inspect testnet` produces:

 ```json
 {